[6 Ways] How to Transfer Photos from Old iPad to New iPad

 Want to transfer pictures from one iPad to another iPad but do not know how?
 Read this guide to see how to transfer photos from old iPad to new iPad 2022.

 Attracted by the improvements of new iPad 10th generation or iPad M2 2022, you bought one to replace the previous iPad, right?
 Especially the new iPad Pro.
 It uses the M2 chip giving it mind-blowing performance and makes it the fastest device of its kind.

 Switching iPads can be amazing but moving data from one to another is a tedious task.
-But in fact, as long as a reasonable method is used, iPad to iPad data transfer can be easily completed.
+But in fact, as long as a reasonable method is used, transferring photos from iPad to iPad can be easily completed.
 Read to see how to transfer photos from one iPad to another iPad.

 Method 1.
 Transfer Photos from iPad to iPad via FoneTool